Towards early cancer detection and tumor classification using epigenomic biomarkers in blood

 Strategy 1: Synthetic Histone Modification Readers

-- I will employ my previously developed synthetic histone modification readers to profile abundant histone modifications on cf-nucleosomes.
+- In the first strategy, I will employ my previously developed synthetic histone modification readers to profile abundant histone modifications on cf-nucleosomes, allowing me to seize up to 35 percent of the human genome non-invasively.

 - I will prove this technology’s concept by detecting earlier stages of pancreatic cancer and simultaneously classifying molecular tumor subtypes.

-Strategy 2: Computational Mapping of Bivalent Sites
+Strategy 2: Computational Pipeline

 Furthermore, I hypothesize that tumorigenesis gives rise to cancer-specific genomic sites decorated with combinatorial histone marks, so-called “bivalent” regions, found explicitly in cancer and not in healthy adult cell types.